frappe/erpnext_documentation/user/manual/en/erpnext_integration/shopify_integration.md

 ### Note:
 The connector won't handle Order cancellation.
 If you cancelled any order in Shopify then manually you have to cancel respective Sales Order and other documents in ERPNext.

+#### Version 11:
+We have enhanced the Shopify Integration to make it unidirectional - The Shopify Connector will pull the orders from Shopify and creates Sales Order against them in ERPNext, not the other way round.